Bill Jordan (politician): Early life

 Jordan was born in Ramsgate, Kent, the son and grandson of fishing boat captains.
 His father William Joseph Jordan was a member of the lifeboat crew that earned fame and exploits on the Goodwin Sands.
 His mother was Elizabeth Ann Catt.
 He attended St George's Church of England Boys' School in Ramsgate, later becoming president of the Old Boys' Association.
 The decline of the local fishing industry forced the Jordan family to move to London.
 William then attended St Luke's Parochial School, Old Street in London and wore the characteristic old-fashioned uniform which was well known.
 Aged 12 he left school (1892) and became an apprentice coach painter, from which he resigned on account of the scourge of lead poisoning.
 He then entered the postal service in 1896 and reached a responsible position at Mount Pleasant (headquarters of the Postal Service).
 While there, he showed his preference in politics by joining the Fawcett Association.
 Jordan later joined the London Metropolitan Police and underwent training at Scotland Yard, afterwards being stationed at Limehouse in East End of London.
 He was also a member of the part-time 3rd London Rifle Volunteer Corps, rising to the rank of sergeant.

-Jordan emigrated to New Zealand in 1904, initially working as a labourer and bush farming.
+Jordan emigrated to New Zealand in 1904, initially working as a labourer in Manawatu, Nelson and Wellington and went bush farming.
 He joined the Labour Party in 1907, as the first secretary of the Wellington branch of the party.
 In 1911 he unsuccessfully stood for the Wellington City Council on a Labour Party ticket, as he did in the 1919 election in the Raglan constituency.
+He was then living in Ngāruawāhia, where he married Winifred Amy Bycroft in 1916.
+Her grandfather, John Bycroft, established the first flour mill in Auckland, now a part of Howick Historical Village.
+She died, aged 56, in 1950 at the Royal Masonic Hospital after a long illness.
+They had a son, William, who was a lawyer, and a daughter, Gwen Douglas, a psychiatrist, born on 4 October 1920 in Papatoetoe.
+In 1952 he married Elizabeth Ross Reid, the widow of a Te Awamutu farmer.